-But when he meets Diana one day, who sat against the cafeteria wall dismissing any conversation, he knew he had met someone like him.
-Someone, that could understand what he was going through, someone who knew the broken shell he had become.
+But when he meets Diana one day, he knows he has met someone like him.
+Someone, that could understand what he was going through.

 And maybe he could be the one who could help Diana.